" "

 Seven Critical Questions for Family Businesses

 Although corporations are required by law to embrace formal governance rules, the families that own them are not.
-But good governance is no less essential for family businesses.
+But good governance of family businesses is essential.
 The lack of a clear and mutually agreed governance structure can cause unnecessary conflict and destroy business value.
-Families need to take four steps to define an effective governance model:
+Families need to take four steps to define an effective model for governance of family businesses.

 Our Insights on Family Business